Greenclick-Tech/app/README.md

 ![Greenclick Banner](https://www.greenclick.app/posts/banner.webp)

-## IOS/Android App
+##IOS/Android Application:

-- Built with React Native.
+- Implemented using the React Native framework.
-- Expo Modules & EAS Builder.
+- Incorporates the use of Expo Modules and EAS Builder.
-- Javascript based.
+- Written in Javascript programming language.
-- Maintained by Sahil Sian.
+- Maintenance is currently managed by Sahil Sian.

-## Greenclick Web Application
+##Greenclick Web Application:

-- Built with React & Nextjs.
+- Constructed using React and Nextjs frameworks.
-- Component based, utilizing styled-components.
+- Adopts a component-based design approach, utilizing styled-components.
-- SEO friendly & server-side rendered.
+- Server-side rendering enhances SEO compatibility.
-- Maintained by Sahil Sian.
+- Maintenance is currently managed by Sahil Sian.

-## RESTful API
+RESTful API:

-- Go Fiber HTTP Engine.
+- Developed using Go Fiber HTTP Engine technology.
-- MongoDB and Redis Cache
+- Features integration with MongoDB and Redis Cache.
-- Go based.
+- Programmed in Go.
-- Maintained by Shadat Rahman.
+- Maintenance is currently managed by Shadat Rahman.

-## Greenclick Box Server
+Greenclick Box Server:

-- ExpressJS web framework.
+- Built on the ExpressJS web framework.
-- Lightweight, hosted on raspberry pi.
+- Characterized by its lightweight structure and deployment on a Raspberry Pi.
-- Maintained by Shadat Rahman.
+- Maintenance is currently managed by Shadat Rahman.